 The Application Process for License

-In order to increase the level of overseas ownership in a business which falls under the list of positive sectors, the investor needs to follow the guidelines specified in Article 10 of the Foreign Direct Investment Law.
-Once the investor submits the application, a relevant government authority checks if the application fulfils the specified conditions.
-If it does, then the application is processed within 5 business days of receiving.
+To increase the level of overseas ownership in a business which falls under the list of positive sectors, the investor needs to follow the guidelines specified in Article 10 of the Foreign Direct Investment Law.
+Once the investor applies, relevant government authority checks if the application fulfills the specified conditions.
+If it does, then the request is processed within 5 business days of receiving.
 In case of a rejection, the FDI Law provides a process to raise an objection and resolve disputes.

 On being approved, the authorities record the application in the foreign direct investment registry and the Emirate’s economic department issues a license.
 The regulation and procedures for the registration and renewal of the license of an overseas investment company will be issued soon.